thatswhatsimonsaid/WeightedGreedySampling/README.md

 Active learning for regression aims to reduce labeling costs by intelligently selecting the most informative data points.
 The state-of-the-art iGS method from [Wu, Lin, and Huang (2018)](https://www.sciencedirect.com/science/article/abs/pii/S0020025518307680) combines input-space diversity (exploration) and output-space uncertainty (exploitation) using a multiplicative approach.
 This project introduces a novel, more flexible methodology called **Weighted improved Greedy Sampling (WiGS)**, which hypothesizes that the relative importance of exploration and exploitation is not equal and may change depending on the dataset and the stage of learning.

 Our framework recasts the selection criterion as a weighted, additive combination of normalized diversity and uncertainty scores.
-We explore several strategies for determining these weights, from static, user-defined balances to adaptive heuristics like time-based decay.
-Most significantly, we formulate the weight selection problem within a reinforcement learning framework, allowing an agent (*MAB* or *SAC*) to learn an optimal, data-driven policy for balancing the exploration-exploitation trade-off at each iteration.
-This entire workflow is implemented in a robust, parallelized framework and evaluated on over a dozen benchmark regression datasets.
+We explore several strategies for determining these weights: static balances, time-based decay heuristics, and, most significantly, adaptive policies learned via reinforcement learning (Multi-Armed Bandits and Soft Actor-Critic).
+The SAC agent learns a data-driven policy to balance the exploration-exploitation trade-off at each iteration based on the current state of the learning process.
+This entire workflow is implemented in a robust, parallelized framework using SLURM and evaluated on over 20 benchmark and synthetic regression datasets.

-The results demonstrate that the flexible WiGS approach, particularly the adaptive methods, can outperform the original iGS, demonstrating the value of adaptively balancing exploration and exploitation.
+The results demonstrate that the flexible WiGS approach, particularly the adaptive RL methods, can outperform the original iGS, demonstrating the value of adaptively balancing exploration and exploitation throughout the learning process.

 ## Setup

 This project was developed using **Python 3.9**.
-To ensure a clean and reproducible environment, it is highly recommended to use a virtual environment manager like Conda.
+A virtual environment is highly recommended.

-1.  **Create and Activate a New Conda Environment:**
+1.  **Create and Activate Environment:**
     ```bash
-    # Create a new environment named 'WiGS_Env'
+    # Using venv (recommended)
     python3 -m venv .WiGS_Env

-    # Activate the new environment
     source ./.WiGS_Env/bin/activate

+    # Or using Conda
+    # conda create -n WiGS_Env python=3.9
+    # conda activate WiGS_Env
     ```

-2.  **Install All Required Packages:**
+2.  **Install Requirements:**
-    With the environment activated, install all necessary libraries using the provided `requirements.txt` file.
-This command will automatically install the exact versions of all packages used in this project.
     ```bash
     pip install -r requirements.txt
     ```

 ## Automated Workflow on an HPC Cluster

 The project is designed as an automated pipeline for a SLURM-based HPC cluster.
 The scripts in `Code/Cluster/` are numbered in their execution order.